 Best Rotating: Presto 03510 Ceramic FlipSide Belgian Waffle Maker

 Another feature of the Presto Flipside is the digital countdown timer.
 The manufacturer recommends four minutes of cook time, but this can be adjusted based on personal preference.
 Cleanup is a breeze as well.
 The grill plates are coated with nonstick ceramic, so a quick wipe-down post-cool yields pristine results.
-I love this tool for making chicken and waffles at home—the waffles are evenly cooked, and it is super easy to clean.
+It's a great tool for making chicken and waffles at home—the waffles are evenly cooked, and it is super easy to clean.
 It also makes an attractive addition to your counter with its stainless steel exterior.

 Related: The Best Toaster Ovens